rsyoo/info550/README.md

 ### Execute the analysis

-The cleaned birth record data is located in the project folder (`birth_cleaned.Rdata`).
+The raw birth record data is located in the project folder (`birth.Rdata`).
+The R Markdown script cleans the data and includes a brief description of the project and analysis results.

 To execute the analysis, from the project folder you can run

 `Rscript -e "rmarkdown::render('report.Rmd')"`